-7.35 Land at Grazehill is allocated for residential development and an extension the north Brickhill country park.
+7.34 Land at Grazehill is allocated for residential development and an extension the north Brickhill country park.
 Access will be provided from the B660 Bedford Road to the north east of the site.

-Polic y 24 - Land at Grazehill, Bedford Land at Grazehill will be developed for residential use and a country park.
-Key principles for development: i.
-A design code to be agreed with the local planning authority as part of the application process. ii.
-Provision of a range of housing types and sizes. iii Provision of a footpath and pedestrian crossing on B660 Bedford Road to provide safe access to bus stops
+Policy 24 - Land at Grazehill, Bedford

+Land at Grazehill will be developed for residential use and a country park.
+Key principles for development:

+- i.
+A design code to be agreed with the local planning authority as part of the application process. - ii.
+Provision of a range of housing types and sizes. - iii.
+Provision of a footpath and pedestrian crossing on B660 Bedford Road to provide safe access to bus stops.

 - iv.
 Provision of footpath and cycle links to integrate with neighbouring development at Woodlands Park. - v.
 Transport assessment detailing impact on highways network and mitigation measures. - vi.
 Consideration of impacts on historic environment to minimise harm and inclusion of mitigation measures where necessary. - vii.
 Site specific flood risk assessment to determine effects of development on adjacent flood plain and any mitigation measures required. - viii.
 Provision of an extension to the north of Brickhill Country Park. - ix.
-Buffer planting and landscaping to assimilate the development into the surrounding landscape. - A site specific flood risk assessment will be required to determine the developable area of the site.
+Buffer planting and landscaping to assimilate the development into the surrounding landscape. - x.
+A site specific flood risk assessment will be required to determine the developable area of the site.
 New development will be steered towards areas at least risk of flooding.
-Development classified as 'more vulnerable' in government guidance will not be permitted in flood zone 3a.
-Development must be in accordance with Policy 96.
-[MM27]
+Development must be in accordance with Policy 92.